-Alternatively referred to as a boot disc, system restore disc, restore CD, recovery disc, and recovery disk, a restore discs is a CD or DVD included with many OEM computers.
-This software reverts the operating system back to how it was when the computer was originally purchased.
+Alternatively called a boot disc, system restore disc, restore CD, recovery disc, and recovery disk, a restore disc is a CD (compact disc) or DVD (digital versatile disc) included with many OEM (original equipment manufacturer) computers.
+The disc can restore the computer to its original, "factory" configuration state.
 Using these discs often makes reformatting easier for most users because all of the settings, drivers, and requisite software are included.
-Today, many computer manufacturers (Dell, Hewlett Packard, Toshiba, etc.) ship a recovery disc with their products or allow you to create one.
+Computer manufacturers (e.g., Dell, Hewlett Packard, Toshiba, etc.) may ship a recovery disc with their products or allow you to create one.

 Lost restore disc

 If you have lost your restore disc and don't have a hidden partition, contact your computer manufacturer for a replacement.
 If your computer manufacturer is out of business, you may find a restore disc through an online auction or a third-party vendor site.